intrnl/haru-discord-bot/README.md

 ## To-dos

 - Figure out the legality of hosting a bot like this on Cloudflare Workers
+  - **Update: This is fine.**
+    - It might be that the way the CPU time limit works is that it's not per request, but rather you have a giant pool to go through.
+Which for the free tier, it's 10 ms * 100,000 requests. (per day)
+    - Alternatively, it's because the CPU time limit rolls over to the next request.
+Because some of the requests doesn't always reach 10 ms, it rolls over to the heavy requests.
   - With signature verification, it takes up to 160 ms for each request.
 Let alone the free tier, this is way beyond the "allowed" CPU time for the paid Bundled tier.
 I had assumed that it would just kill the worker if it goes